 The use of AI continues to grow as it offers efficient solutions to problems facing people and businesses, as well as quick ways of accessing relevant information.
 In fact, research consultancy Gartner predicts that by 2020, customers will manage 85% of their relationship with an enterprise without interacting with a human.

 When thinking about situations and experiences that might benefit from a conversational assistant, we landed on cooking.
 Cooking is task-based, usually requires both hands, and often times a piece of technology.
-There's an opportunity for a virtual assistant to anticipate and aid with tasks, letting users focus on recipe-making.
-People could enjoy cooking guidance, advice, and tips without having to touch a device.
+There's an opportunity for a virtual assistant to anticipate and aid with tasks, letting users focus on recipe-making without having to touch a device.

 We chose Blue Apron because of its service, mission, and strong brand identity.
 Blue Apron is a recipe and fresh ingredient delivery service that sends subscribers pre-proportioned meal kits.
 Launched in 2012, the company's mission is to make home cooking fun and accessible to all.

 To ensure a cohesive virtual assistant, we started by exploring and understanding Blue Apron’s corporate and brand identity.
 The Blue Apron brand is friendly, yet refined.
 Its illustrative visual style is clean, fun, personal, and dynamic.

 To inform the design of our virtual assistant, we drew three key insights about the company's identity.

 The brand aims to make home cooking easy for everyone from beginners to culinary wizards.